Sinethemba3/HairCut-BeautySalon-Booking-System/README.md

 A fully functional Haircut and Beauty Salon Booking System designed to manage appointments, services, customers, and salon staff efficiently.
 This system allows clients to book appointments online, and admins/staff to manage services, schedules, and payments.

 # Table of Contents

-Purpose
+Purpose,
-Features
+Features,
-Technologies
+Technologies,
-Architecture & Pattern
+Architecture & Pattern,
-Database
+Database,
-Setup Instructions
+Setup Instructions <br>
 Usage
 License